mangomkt/centro-carpintero/blog/types-of-wood-we-use-pros-and-cons.md

   * It can be very heavy.

 ## Primavera
-Primavera wood, found in South Mexico it comes in different types of pail colors and is one of the most commonly used in Mexico for carpentry.
+Primavera wood, found in South Mexico it comes in different types of pale colors and is one of the most commonly used in Mexico for carpentry.

 ### Pros
   * Primavera wood is a softer wood so it makes it easy to work with.